openforis/collect-earth-online-doc/docs/source/collection/start.rst

    .. thumbnail:: ../_images/collect1.png
       :title: Selecting an answer.
-      :group: collect-data
+      :width: 80%
       :align: center

-   - If it is hard to answer the question because the basemap imagery does not provide enough detail, try changing the imagery as described in :doc:`/collection/preparing`.
+   - If it is hard to answer the question because the basemap imagery does not provide enough detail, try changing the imagery as described in :doc:`preparing`.
    - You may also want to change the basemap to check for seasonal effects (See :ref:`seasonality`).
    - Try zooming out to gather context clues from the landscape.
    - If you make a mistake and assign the wrong value to a point or points, you can reselect the points & change the assigned sample value.

-5. If there is a second survey question, click on  **2** or press the **Right arrow**.
+5. If there is a second survey question, click on  **[2]** or the **[Right arrow]**.
 Read this question & the answers, reselect the points and assign them the correct secondary attributes.
 6. Your project may have “rules,” which help ensure that all answers are logically consistent.

    - If your project has rules for a survey question, there will be a clipboard icon next to the question text.